projectatomic/adb-vagrant-registration/README.md

   # Give the URL of the subscription service to use (required for registering a
   # system with the "Spacewalk Server", "Red Hat Satellite" or "Red Hat Network Classic").
   # The configuration name is mapped to the `--serverUrl` option of rhnreg_ks command.
+  #
+  # The serverurl is mandatory and if you do not provide a value,
+  # you will be prompted for them in the "up process."
   config.registration.serverurl

-  # A path to a CA certificate, this file would be copied to /usr/share/rhn/
+  # A path to a CA certificate file (optional)
   # The configuration name is mapped to the `--sslCACert` option of rhnreg_ks command.
+  #
+  # The CA certificate file is be uploaded to /usr/share/rhn/<ca_file_name> in guest
+  # and the configuration  in `/etc/sysconfig/rhn/up2date` is updated to:
+  # `sslCACert=/usr/share/rhn/<ca_file_name>`
+  #
+  # As default only the configuration in `/etc/sysconfig/rhn/up2date` is updated
+  # to point to the CA certificate file that is present on Fedora, CentOS and RHEL:
+  # `sslCACert=/usr/share/rhn/RHNS-CA-CERT`
   config.registration.ca_cert

   # Give the organization to which to join the system (required, except for